OctopusDeploy/blog/blog/2021-06/flyway-deployments-with-execution-containers/index.md

 As this post demonstrates, updating your process to run inside an execution container isn't very involved, especially if you're using Octopus Cloud.
 After adding a Docker Container Registry external feed, you simply click a radio button for each step that should run on an execution container.

 It's a small change, but it makes the deployment process and pipeline more robust.
-Instead of worrying about what is installed on the worker or having to bundle everything in the package, I can leverage a tool that's running the exact version of Flyway I need, without all the maintenance overhead.
+You can leverage a tool that's running the exact version of Flyway you need, without all the maintenance overhead.

 Happy deployments!